The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Security Considerations

-The safety strap lid attachment provides reasonable security against casual tampering, though it's not as robust as premium models' locking mechanisms.
+The safety strap lid attachment provides reasonable security against casual tampering, though it's not as secure as premium models' locking mechanisms.
 Most cats won't defeat it, but exceptionally clever or determined pets might find workarounds.

 Third-Party App Concerns